Reading

 A love of reading is promoted through additional activities including author and poet visits; book events; an annual book day; paired reading; shared reading with younger children and parental reading workshops.

 Parents are encouraged to support reading at home and children read daily.
 Children in EYFS and KS1 take home a phonically decodable book matched to their learning in Phonics (Read Write Inc book bag books including fiction and non-fiction).
-Each child in school has an individual reading record where reading is recorded and tracked and is a means of communicating development to the child, parent and teacher.
 Children are also encouraged to choose books from the shared reading shelves for use during reading for pleasure time in school and younger children take these home to share with their family.
+Each class visits Kirkby Lonsdale library and the local book shop throughout the year.

 ‘I like listening to the teacher read our class book, The BFG.
 She uses different voices for the characters and I always want her to read on and on and on…’ Y2 pupil